pbstark/Repro-s159-f19/syllabus18.md

             + What is OR or what parameter does it estimate?
             + Are the confidence intervals really confidence intervals?
 Why or why not?

 ## Collected Reading List:

 __Foundations; Statistical Models__

 1. Feynman, R., 1974.
 CalTech Commencement Address,
 http://calteches.library.caltech.edu/51/2/CargoCult.htm

+1. Freedman, D.A., and D. Lane, 1983.
+A Nonstochastic Interpretation of Reported Significance Levels, _Journal of Business & Economic Statistics_, _1_, 292-298.

 1. Freedman, D.A., 1995.
 Some issues in the foundations of statistics, _Foundations of Science_, _1_, 19--39. https://doi.org/10.1007/BF00208723